Please link this guide if you use it as a reference for your own content

 The remaining slots can be purposed for more buffing, utility, grouping, or furthering overall damage.

-Eula
+Physical Eula

-Raiden, Fischl, or Kuki Shinobu
+Raiden, Fischl, Kuki Shinobu, or Dori

 Another Electro character helps battery Lisa as she is primarily focused on her Burst’s uptime.

-Mika, Diona, Shenhe, Rosaria, or Kaeya
+Mika, Diona, Shenhe, Rosaria, Kaeya, or Charlotte

 Similarly, another Cryo character helps battery Eula for consistent rotations.